Retiring in American Samoa: a complete guide

 If American Samoa is your chosen retirement state, here are some of the best places to retire:

-Pago Pago: Pago Pago is the capital city of American Samoa and the largest town on the island of Tutuila.
+1. Pago Pago: Pago Pago is the capital of American Samoa and the largest town on the island of Tutuila.
 It is situated in a natural harbor and surrounded by lush green mountains.
-Pago Pago offers a variety of amenities, including shops, restaurants, and healthcare facilities, while still maintaining a relaxed island vibe.
+The town offers various amenities, including shops, restaurants, and healthcare facilities, while maintaining a relaxed island vibe.

-Leone: Leone is a small village located on the western side of Tutuila.
+2. Leone: Leone is a small village on the western side of Tutuila.
 It is known for its stunning beaches, coral reefs, and tropical rainforests.
-Leone is a great place to retire for those who enjoy outdoor activities such as hiking, fishing, and swimming.
+For those who enjoy outdoor activities such as hiking, fishing, and swimming, Leone is a great place to retire.

-Ofu: Ofu is a small island located in the Manu'a Islands group, a remote and pristine area of American Samoa.
-Ofu is known for its stunning coral reefs, turquoise waters, and white sandy beaches.
-It is a peaceful and secluded place to retire, perfect for those who enjoy nature and solitude.
+5. Ofu: Ofu is a small island in the remote and pristine Manu'a Islands group of American Samoa.
+It is known for its stunning coral reefs, turquoise waters, and white sandy beaches.
+Ofu is a peaceful and secluded place to retire, perfect for those who enjoy nature and solitude.

 What age can you retire in American Samoa?

-Like many locations, American Samoa has no specific retirement age that is mandated by law.
-The state legislature puts the “normal retirement age” at 65, similar to elsewhere in the US.
+Like many locations, American Samoa does not have a specific retirement age - at least not one that is mandated.
+The state legislature sets the “normal retirement age” at 65, similar to elsewhere in the US.

-This means that individuals are free to retire whenever they choose as long as they are able to support themselves financially.
+This means that individuals are free to retire whenever they want, assuming they can afford to do so.
 However, there are some age-related benefits and considerations for retirees in American Samoa:

 Social Security benefits: The earliest age at which you can begin receiving Social Security benefits is 62, but if you delay taking benefits, your monthly payments will increase.
 Full retirement age (FRA) is between 66 and 67, depending on your birth year.
 Delaying benefits until after FRA can result in even higher monthly payments.